How do you deal with online trolls?

 If it’s unclear whether or not someone violates your house rules, revise them and make any changes known to your brand community.

-In most cases, whenever a response is required, resorting to the Grown-Up Tonality is often the best choice:
+In most cases, whenever a response is required, resorting to the high road tonality is often the best choice:

 2.3.4 Use Fancy Copywriting